LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 Usage
 -----

+The `arbitrary` category complements the `type` object and thus its predicates are accessed via this object.

 To define a generator of arbitrary values for a type, define a clause for the `type::arbitrary/1` multifile predicate specifying the type and a clause for